tombeesley/PSYC121_2022-23/docs/06-Week_6_PSYC121.md

 -   Ensure you have watched the lecture for Week 6.

 -   There  is a learnr tutorial to complete which will help you to think about **binomial tests**.
 You : [You can find it here](https://ma-rconnect.lancs.ac.uk/PSYC121_2022_W6_prep/){target="_blank"}.

+-   Set up a new folder in RStudio and upload the files from the [Week 6 zip file](files/WeeWeek_6.zip.zip)

 -   If you create a folder and upload the file into RStudio before the lab class you'll be even more ready to follow along!